-Enrollment age: (Note: all children must be toilet trained prior to entering preschool)
+Enrollment age: (Note: All children must be toilet trained prior to entering preschool.)

-- · 3 years of age by September 1-go directly into 3 year old preschool - 3 years of age after September 1, but before the end of the first semester of the school year, go into 3 year old preschool - 3 years of age but turning 4 before November 30-go into 3 year old preschool unless the child has already completed our 3 year old preschool program.
-Per that guideline, the child may be enrolled into the 4 year old preschool program. - 3 year old preschool students enrolled after November 30 will repeat 3 year old preschool.
+A child must be 3 years old to enter preschool.

+A child who turns 3 after the start of the school year may enroll in preschool after their 3rd birthday, provided it is before the end of the first semester of the current school year.

+3 year old preschool students enrolled after November 30 will repeat 3 year old preschool the following year.

+Except, a 3 year old but turning 4 before November 30 and who has already completed our 3 year old preschool program may enroll in our 4-year-old preschool.

 3 year old preschool students must be enrolled for a minimum of two days.
 Scheduled days must be the same each week; not alternating days/weeks.
-We have both half day and full day programs - Note: The latest date for preschool enrollment for the current year is the first day of the second semester of the school year
+We have both half day and full day programs.

+Note: The latest date for preschool enrollment for the current year is the first day of the second semester of the school year